10 Best Vertical Push Exercises for Shoulders (Dumbbell Z Press Ranks #1)

 As a result of this subtle change, the Arnold press is a hybrid of two movements, the shoulder press and the lateral raise.
 This increases the ROM and time under tension for the working muscles.

-When it comes to Arnold press vs shoulder press, both work the shoulder muscles, however there are some differences in variety and technique.
+In comparing Arnold press to shoulder press, both exercises work the shoulder muscles, but they differ in variety and technique.

 How to Perform Arnold Press: